 A co-applicant and co-borrower are the same thing, just at different points in the loan process.
 Once a line of credit is approved, a co-applicant becomes a co-borrower.
 In this case, both the primary applicant and co-applicant sign the Approval & Account Agreement and are jointly liable for the line of credit.
 Co-signer is another name for a co-applicant.

 Once our Underwriting team has reviewed your application and requested that you add a co-applicant, you will simply log into your account and add them.
-The application has a button that says “With a Co-applicant.”
+The application has a button that says “Add a Co-applicant.”
 Simply click that and you will be prompted with instructions for how to add your co-applicant.
 Please note that you will only be asked to provide your co-applicant’s name and email address.
-Be sure to enter their email address correctly, as they will then receive an email with a link to the application.
+Be sure to enter their email address correctly, as they will then receive an email with a link to their portion of the application.
 They will not be able to see any of your information entered, nor will you be able to see theirs.